hashicorp/terraform-aws-consul-ecs/test/acceptance/README.md

 * Edit `setup-outputs.hcl` as-needed for this particular module, until `terraform destory` works.
   All the resources are in the state file, so in most cases the values of the variables won't matter since Terraform still knows what to destroy.
-For example, the follow changes might work for TestBasic, but this will be different to the HCP tests.
+For example, the following changes might work for TestBasic, but this will be different for the HCP tests.

     ```
     terraform destroy -var-file setup-outputs.hcl -state terraform-2.tfstate